-- Brush down the lower edge and outer vertical edges of the body to ensure the tailboard can close without jamming. - Push the tailboard closed by placing the palm of your hand to the centre of the board.
-Holding the tailboard closed with one hand, return the remote release levers to their shut position. - Check lower remote release handle is locked.
+- Brush down the lower edge and outer vertical edges of the body to ensure the tailboard can close without jamming. - Push the tailboard closed by placing the palm of your hand to the rear face of the board.
+Holding the tailboard closed against rear edge of tipper bed, return the remote release lever to the shut position. - Check lower remote release lever is fully home and locked.

-Use - Tip-over mode:
+Use - Tip-Over mode: